DanLeEpicMan/UpdatedMonolithSolver/README.md

 To clarify, these instructions assume that you are using a computer with Windows (7 maybe, 8 very likely, 10 & 11 definitely); if you are not using Windows, then you must know how to navigate files, use your OS's command-line interpreter, and create CSV files (I recommend following the original repository's instructions if this is your case).
 Also, if you prefer instructions in a video format then [you can find that here](https://youtu.be/2Rf2MQzMCJ8).
 I apologize in advance if I come off as pretentious, condescending, or redundant.

 Also know that you are free to contact me for whatever reason, whether you run into a problem with the program, want some tips for 100% completion, or simply want to talk.
-My contact information can be found in the afterword.
+My contact information can be found in the [Afterword](https://github.com/DanLeEpicMan/UpdatedMonolithSolver/blob/main/README.md#afterword).

 ## Prerequisites and Installation